maw501/maw501.github.io/project_edx_ML/_posts/2019-05-16-columbiaX-ML-course-summary.md

 ##### Summary

 The story we will follow will be the core direction of the ColumbiaX Machine Learning course but we will deviate in many parts, particularly in the exposition.
-The journey to understanding is a deeply personal one and when forced to write about a topic the presentation of material will naturally be a function of that understanding.

 ##### Goal
-The goal is to provide a safe passage through the more theoretical parts of the course by expanding significantly on parts that were glossed over within the course, or which represent more challenging material.
+The goal is to provide a safe passage through the more theoretical parts of the course by expanding on parts that were glossed over within the course, or which represent more advanced material.
 In particular, we will endeavour to make wider use of external references and examples that are freely available to both bring content to life and to explain some of the trickier parts.

 Frankly, the internet has tonnes of awesome machine learning explanations and these will be linked to where appropriate.